microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_05/Exercise05.md

 https://learn.microsoft.com/en-us/azure/ai-studio/concepts/rbac-ai-studio

-#### Lab Steps
+#### Exercise Steps

 Create a new AI Project and Resource, and explore each in AI Studio.
-(See the first lab if you have issues)
+(See the first exercise if you have issues)

 *AI Resource*